Nexmo/nexmo-developer/_tutorials/client-sdk-android-add-sdk-to-your-app.md

             }
         }
     }
     ```

-## Add Permissions
+### Add permissions

-To use the in app voice features, you should add audio permissions:
+To use the In-App Voice features, add audio permissions using the following procedure:

 1. On your `AndroidManifest.xml` add the required permissions: